MeisterLabs/atlassian-jwt-authentication/README.md

 ## Usage

-This gem relies on the `jwt_tokens` table being present in your database.
+This gem relies on the `jwt_tokens` table being present in your database and the associated JwtToken model.
-The required fields are:
+The expected fields are:

 * `addon_key`
 * `client_key`